Aims and scope

 The first Workshop and Challenge on DeepFake Analysis and Detection (DFAD) focuses on the development of benchmarks and tools for Fake data Understanding and Detection, with the final goal of protecting from visual disinformation and misuse of generated images and text, and to monitor the progress of existing and proposed solutions for detection.
 It fosters the submission of works that identify novel ways of understanding and detecting fake data, especially through new machine learning approaches capable of mixing syntactic and perceptive analysis.

 In parallel to soliciting the submission of relevant scientific works, the Workshop will host a competition on deepfake detection.
 This is organised with the support of the ELSA project - the European Lighthouse on Secure and Safe AI, which builds on and extends the existing internationally recognized and excellently positioned ELLIS (European Laboratory for Learning and Intelligent Systems) network of excellence.
 The objective of the challenge is to monitor and evaluate the development of algorithms for deep fake detection, in terms of efficacy and explainability.
-The challenge will be published during June 2023.
+The challenge will run on the ELSA DeepFake dataset, collected by the University of Modena and Reggio Emilia and Leonardo SpA.
 Submitted papers do not need to be linked with the challenge.

 The workshop calls for submissions addressing, but not limited to, the following topics: